 Improving your organization’s communication style can be the number one key to increasing employee engagement.
 That’s because workplaces that foster open communication and feedback see issues and frustrations resolved much more quickly.
 Employees then develop trust in leadership and want to help them succeed.

 Encourage a Flexible Working Environment

-The simple act of offering flexible working arrangements can be a huge motivating factor in helping employees feel more engaged.
-It also contributes to a better work-life balance, reduces employee absenteeism, and boosts productivity.
+Offering flexible working arrangements can be a huge motivating factor in helping employees feel more engaged.
+It contributes to a better work-life balance, reduces employee absenteeism, and boosts productivity.

 Use Engagement Tools and Surveys

-Technology has transformed the ways organizations interact with their customers, so why not use those technologies to better engage with employees?
-Tools that enable employee engagement range from work management solutions to goal setting apps and gamification.
+Technology has transformed how organizations interact with their customers, so why not use those technologies to better engage with employees?
+Tools that enable employee engagement range from work management solutions to goal-setting apps and gamification.
 Employee surveys can be used to measure things like commitment, motivation, and sense of purpose.